Grilled polenta is delicious and warming topped with smoky braised chickpeas.

 - 1 clove garlic crushed

-- 1 tbsp olive oil (I used lemon infused, plain is fine)
+- 1 tablespoon olive oil (I used lemon infused, plain is fine)

 - 12 black olives roughly chopped